vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 ### Annoying typos

-A common cause of error (and frustration) in JavaScript is _really silly typos_.
+A common cause of errors (and frustration) in JavaScript is _really silly typos_.
 Your logic might all be correct, but you've mistyped something, and it causes a bug which is really hard to chase down.
 (It's very hard to spot typos in your own code!)

 That's the cause of the following 'bug' in `src/javascript/index.js`: